EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 The *getPage* method fetches detailed information about a page of elements of the collection.

-The first page number is 0.
-The last page number depends on the collection and the page size requested.
-This method won't give you this information, but if you are interested in iterating over all the pages, the *getAll* method is there just for that!
+To get the first and last page number for a given page size, use the *getPageRange* method.

+To get all pages as quickly and efficiently as possible, use the *getAll(true)* method.
+You should only use *getPage* to fetch all pages if you have memory or timeout issues with *getAll*.

 The page size parameter is optional.
 It will default to 50.
 The maximum value allowed is 200.